 - Explain the software development life cycle (SDLC) and the differences between traditional and agile methodologies

-- Carry out analysis of information system requirements and design basic information systems using a modern programming language, frameworks and tools
+- Carry out analysis of information system requirements and design and construct basic information systems using a modern programming language, frameworks, and tools

-- Interpret business processes in a standard notation and use the notation to capture a business process
+- Capture and interpret business processes in a standard notation

 - Explain the trade-off between buying and building an information system